cwza/gatsby_blog/content/links/20200720_gcloud_function_demo.md

 hide: false
 ---

-* Simple flask server with simple test just for demo
-* Github action to automatically run unit test on each push and pull request
-* Github action to automatically deploy to google cloud function after each tag push
+* Example of github-action that automatically deploy flask server to google cloud function